Network Slicing in 5G Mobile Communication Architecture, Profit Modeling, and Challenges: Abstract

 \section{Abstract}

-Efficient flexibility and higher system scalability call for enhanced network performance, better energy consumption, lower infrastructure cost, and effective resource utilization.
-To accomplish this, an architectural optimization and reconstruction of existing cellular network is required.
-Network slicing is considered to be one of the key enablers and an architectural answer of communication system of 2020 and beyond.
-Traditional mobile operators provide all types of services to various kinds of customers through a single network, however, with the deployment of network slicing operators are now able to divide entire network into different slices each with its own configuration and specific Quality of Service (QoS) requirements.
-In a slice-based network, each slice will be considered as a separate logical network.
-In this way, the infrastructure utilization and resource allocation will be much more energy and cost efficient in comparison to traditional network.
-In this paper, we provided a comprehensive discussion on concept and system architecture of network slicing with particular focus on its business aspect and profit modeling.
-We throughly discussed two different dimensions of profit modeling, so called \textit{Own-Slice Implementation} and \textit{Resource Leasing for Outsourced Slices}.
-We further addressed open research directions and existing challenges with the purpose of motivating new advances and adding realistic solutions to this emerging technology.
+Efficient flexibility and enhanced system scalability require improved network performance, reduced energy consumption, lower infrastructure costs, and effective resource utilization.
+Achieving these objectives necessitates architectural optimization and reconstruction of existing cellular networks.
+Network slicing has emerged as a key enabler and architectural solution for communication systems in 2020 and beyond.
+Traditionally, network operators provide various services to different customers through a single network infrastructure.
+However, with the deployment of network slicing, operators can divide the entire network into multiple slices, each with its own configuration and specific quality of service (QoS) requirements.
+In a slice-based network, each slice is treated as an independent logical network.
+This approach enables more efficient infrastructure utilization and resource allocation in terms of both energy and cost compared to traditional telecommunications networks.
+In this paper, we provide a comprehensive discussion of the concept and system architecture of network slicing, with particular emphasis on its business aspects and profit modeling.
+Specifically, we examine two dimensions of profit modeling, namely \textit{Own-Slice Implementation} and \textit{Resource Leasing for Outsourced Slices}.
+Furthermore, we discuss open research directions and existing challenges to motivate further advancements and encourage practical solutions for this emerging technology.